nativescript-vue/nativescript-vue.org/content/docs/en/elements/dialogs/action.md

 contributors: [MisterBrownRSA, rigor789, ikoevska]
 ---

-`<ActionDialog>` is a dialog component that lets you show a list of selectable options and a cancellation button.
+`dialogs.action()` is a dialog component that lets you show a list of selectable options and a cancellation button.

 ---